Matz21X/2024_25_5BHITS/EN/Übung SA300924/Article.md

 ## How to kickstart your career - Engineering internships at SummerTech

-Internships are almost essential to land a job in today's business world.
-Most firms require work experience.
-Doing an engineering internship at SummerTech could be just the right thing to help jumpstart your career!

-SummerTech's new engineering summer school courses offer a lot of different possibilities.
-Mechanical, software or biotechnical engineering, its all possible.
+Are you still struggling to find that internship for the summer?
+Do you want an interesting and exciting experience and not a boring excel-sheet crunching job?
+If you answered "yes" to any of these questions, an internship at SummerTech is the right thing for you!